 to zoom the view and see temporary formatting changes

 Start with: trips31-Firstname-Lastname.xlsx - sheet Specials (saved in previous lesson)

-On the Advanced page in the Display section, click the radio button to show Comments & indicators.
+On the Advanced page in the Display section, click the radio button to show Comments and indicators.

 Now your comments will be visible all the time.